erf-model/ERF/paper/paper.md

 Most widely used atmospheric modeling codes today do not have the ability to use GPU acceleration, which limits their ability to efficiently utilize current and next-generation high performance computing architectures.
-ERF provides an atmospheric modeling capability--with many of the standard discretizations and basic features needed for simulating flows relevant to wind energy--that runs on the latest high-performance computing architectures, from laptops to supercomputers, whether CPU-only or GPU-accelerated.
-In addition, ERF is based on AMReX, a modern, well-supported adaptive mesh refinement (AMR) library, which provides a performance portable interface that shields ERF from most of the detailed changes needed to adapt to new systems.
+ERF provides an atmospheric modeling capability that runs on the latest high-performance computing architectures, from laptops to supercomputers, whether CPU-only or GPU-accelerated.
+In addition, ERF is based on AMReX, a modern, well-supported AMR library, which provides a performance portable interface that shields ERF from most of the detailed changes needed to adapt to new systems.
 The active and large developer community contributing to AMReX helps ensure that ERF will continue to run efficiently as architectures and operating systems evolve.

+To support renewable energy research and development, ERF provides an essential resource characterization and forensic capability for terrestrial and offshore applications.
+For wind energy, ERF includes a standard suite of physical process parameterizations that supports simulation across weather (meso) and turbulence-resolving (micro) scales, allowing for efficient downscaling of flow field information that specifies realistic inflow, surface, and background conditions for wind farm simulation.
+Realistic conditions can include extreme wind-shear events (e.g., low-level jets), thunderstorms, or tropical cyclones (e.g., hurricanes).
+This modeling capability also captures the impacts of clouds and precipitation, and is similarly applicable to solar farms and hybrid energy systems.

 # Acknowledgements